 | Tax-Drag & IRMAA | Blindly withdrawing from pre-tax accounts, triggering higher brackets and Medicare surcharges. | Balance withdrawals between taxable, pre-tax, and Roth buckets to control your MAGI. |

 Three million dollars in 2026 buys a legitimately comfortable retirement for most couples who plan it carefully.
-The 10-year Treasury at 4.27% means bonds and CDs are actually contributing meaningful income again, which takes pressure off equity withdrawals.
+The 10-year Treasury yielding roughly 4.37% means bonds and short-term instruments are contributing real income again, which takes pressure off equity withdrawals.
 The math works.
-The question is whether the plan accounts for the variables that could quietly erode it.
+The question is whether the plan accounts for the variables that have already moved sharply in 2026 and could quietly erode it.